alexei-matveev/bgy3d/doc/README.txt

 --------------------------------------------------------

-2. use the rule introduced in [2] for "any model with embedded sites", which was designed for modeling water:
+2. use the rule introduced in [2] for "any model with embedded sites", which was first applied to model water when solving RISM equation in Amber code:

 $$
 \frac{\sigma_e}{2} = \frac{\sigma_h}{2} - b_{he} $$